 Final Performance Report - The last Quarterly Performance and Narrative Reports will serve as the grantee’s Final Performance Report.
 Together, these reports will provide both quarterly and cumulative information that reflect the grantee’s activities for the entire period of performance.
 These reports must summarize project activities, employment outcomes, other deliverables, and related results of the project, and should thoroughly document the training approaches used by the grantee.
 Grantees will be required to report on post-program outcomes for all participants, as well as on post-program follow-up and tracking activities for all participants during the period of performance.
 Applicants must follow Federal guidelines on record retention, which requires grantees to maintain all records pertaining to grant activities for a period of not less than three years from the time of final award close-out.

-Additional instructions and sample templates for all reports can be found in Section III and IV of this Handbook, and on the H-1B Online Resource Page/Community of Practice (CoP) located here: https://etagrantees.workforce3one.org (Click on H-1B Grants, under Grant Programs on the right side of the page)
+Additional instructions and sample templates for all reports can be found in Section III and Section IV of this Handbook and on the H-1B Online Resource Page/Community of Practice (CoP).

 1.4 - SUBMISSION PROCEDURES